Bachelor Theses

 Dear students,

 We offer two start dates for writing a Bachelor thesis at our Chair.
-The next application window extends from April 12, 2024, to April 21, 2024, 23:59.
+The next application window will be published soon.

 Depending on where you stand, please note the following processes: